cockroachdb/docs/v20.2/admin-ui-transactions-page.md

 Use this page to identify transactions that you may want to [troubleshoot](query-behavior-troubleshooting.html), such as transactions that are experiencing high latencies, multiple [retries](transactions.html#transaction-retries), or execution failures.

 {{site.data.alerts.callout_success}}
-If you haven't yet run any transactions in the cluster as a user, this page will initially be blank.
+If you haven't yet run any transactions in the cluster as a user, this page will display a blank table.
 {{site.data.alerts.end}}

 <img src="{{ 'images/v20.2/admin-ui-transactions-page.png' | relative_url }}" alt="CockroachDB Admin UI Statements Page" style="border:1px solid #eee;max-width:100%" />